jmfrancklab/pyspecdata/README.rst

 -- just run
 ``conda install numpy scipy sympy pyqt pytables matplotlib h5py``.

-(If you don't install these packages with your system `pip` will try to install them, and there is a good chance it will fail -- it's known not to work great with several of these).
+(If you don't install these packages with your system `pip` will try to install them, and there is a good chance it will fail -- it's known not to work great with several of these; `setuptools` should error out and tell you to install the packages.)

 *mayavi*: Mayavi can be used (and gives very nice graphics), but frequently lags behind common Python distros.
 Therefore, this package was written so that it doesn't depend on mayavi.
 Rather, you can just import ``mayavi.mlab`` and pass it to any figure list that you initialize:
 ``figlist_var(mlab = mayavi.mlab)``

-If you are installing from github (or generally using ``python setup.py install`` or ``python setup.py develop``), you will need some additional packages to enable compilation:
+If you are installing from github (or generally using setuptools -- *i.e.* ``python setup.py install`` or ``python setup.py develop``), you will need some additional packages to enable compilation:

 * libpython